onsip/sipjs.com/content/guides/convert-to-sipjs.md

-## Overview

-SIP.js is a hard fork of the library JsSIP.
+SIP.js is a hard fork of the library [JsSIP].
 As such, if you want to convert your JsSIP application to use the SIP.js library there are a few changes that need to be made.
 Below is a checklist of things that you will need to change.

 Most importantly, you need to change the loaded library from  `JsSIP-devel.js` to `sip-devel.js`.

 ###User Agent creation
-JsSIP user agents are created using the line `MyPhone = new JSIP.UA(configuration);`.
+JsSIP user agents are created using the line `MyPhone = new JSSIP.UA(configuration);`.
 In SIP.js this needs to be changed to `MyPhone = new SIP.UA(configuration);`.

 ###Methods
-In SIP.js we have changed some of the method names to terms that are more SIP appropriate.  `sendMessage()` is now `message()`
+In SIP.js we have changed some of the method names to terms that are more SIP appropriate.  `sendMessage()` is now `message()`.

 The method `call()` is now `invite()`.  `invite()` now also returns the `session`.